Pages

 Please be aware that these are the only official North Shore Interschools events, providing qualifying places for the officially recognised NZCF National Interschools Finals.
 Other junior events exist; they are not run under the aegis of the North Shore Chess Club, and you should check carefully what they qualify your players for, if anything.

-Masks: all players and accompanying persons MUST wear masks in the playing venue.
+Masks: it is likely that once again all players and accompanying persons will be required to wear masks in the playing venue.
 No food or drink in the playing venue; please eat/drink outside.
 Masks will be available but please bring your own if possible.

 Tournament Format: Matches are played on four boards (two with white and two with black pieces), so four players are required for each team.
 We will allow teams with 3 players but not fewer.
 Teams may have 5 players (with one resting each round) but the rule about staying in the same order applies.
 There will be six rounds using the Swiss pairing method (Orion software).